 Though this problem may be frustrating, it is avoidable.
 The main issue to address is friction between the adjoining parts.
 A slower installation process (reduced RPMs) is key to reducing galling.
 The idea behind this method is to reduce the friction (and thus heat) between the parts preventing the "welding" process.
 Our recommendation, due to its ease of implemention, is to always use lubrication in the form of anti-seize lubricant.

 What Is Anti-Seize Lubricant?

 Anti-seize lubricant is formulated to reduce the friction created during the installation of fasteners.
 Formulas vary and may use any combination of grease, graphite, copper, aluminum, nickel, calcium, and other ingredients.
-We recommend using anti-seize lubricant, such as MRO Marine Grade Anti-Seize, before installing nuts and bolts.
-Anti-size extends the fastener life, adds an additional layer of corrosion resistance, and allows for easier disassembly of parts.
+We recommend using anti-seize lubricant before installing nuts and bolts.
+Shop our lubricant of choice here: MRO Marine Grade Anti-Seize, Anti-size extends the fastener life, adds an additional layer of corrosion resistance, and allows for easier disassembly of parts.
 Each bottle comes with a built in brush which is used to apply a small amount of anti-seize to the male and femate threads before installing.
 Anti-seize lubricant is not the same as WD-40 and other oils, it is specially formulated for fasteners and makes installation easy.

 Why Do Nylon Lock Nuts Gall and Seize?

 Nylon lock nuts are designed to cross thread, preventing the nut from backing off

 of the threads and holding the nut in place.
 When the nylon insert cross threads,